falcosecurity/falco-website/content/en/docs/reference/plugins/go-sdk-walkthrough.md

 }
 ```

 Plugins with field extraction capability can optionally implement the `sdk.Destroyer` interface.
-In that case, `Destroy()` will be called when the plugin gets destroyed and can be used to release any allocated resource. they can also also optionally implement the `sdk.InitSchema` interface.
-In that case, `InitSchema()` will be used to to return a schema describing the data expected to be passed as a configuration during the plugin initialization.
+In that case, `Destroy()` will be called when the plugin gets destroyed and can be used to release any allocated resource.
+They can also optionally implement the `sdk.InitSchema` interface.
+In that case, `InitSchema()` will be used to return a schema describing the data expected to be passed as a configuration during the plugin initialization.
 This follows the semantics documented for [`get_init_schema`](/docs/reference/plugins/plugin-api-reference/#get-init-schema).
-Currently, the schema must follow the [JSON Schema specific](https://json-schema.org/), which in Go can also be easily auto-generated with external packages (e.g. [alecthomas/jsonschema](https:/github.com/alecthomas/jsonschema)).
+Currently, the schema must follow the [JSON Schema specific](https://json-schema.org/), which in Go can also be easily auto-generated with external packages (e.g. [alecthomas/jsonschema](https://github.com/alecthomas/jsonschema)).

 ### Defining a Plugin with Event Sourcing Capability